-One obvious drawback of karakuri boxes is that you have to move certain number of times everytime you open them, so they may not always be practical as boxes to keep things in them.
-These karakuri houses are, however, made to be used as a box with a little trick to open, so although they are not that big, they are practical.
+One obvious drawback of karakuri boxes is that you have to move certain number of times every time you open them, so they may not always be practical as boxes to keep things in them.
+These karakuri houses, however, are made to be used as a box with a little trick to open, so although they are not that big, they are practical.
 All of them can be opened with only one movement.

 The church karakuri box is a perfect box to keep wedding ring etc.

 This house is called four color mansion, that is because the window colors can be changed depending on how you put the lid on.
 This mansion type is the most popular one amongst the house series.